gonX/dustforce-wiki/website/_enemies/mansion/chest-treasure.md

 sprite_folder_name: tchest
 ---

-Also known as a Treasure Chest.

 Spawns three random treasures when attacking.

 Acts similarly to the [Scroll Chest](#enemy-chest-scrolls)

+Commonly referred to as a Gold Chest.